wheelercj/Drumline/README.md

 ## Implementation

 *Why not use declarative net requests to block or redirect sites?* Declarative net requests make the implementation for this use case significantly more complicated and seem to offer almost no benefit because I don't mind letting a page fully load before replacing its HTML, and Drumline is not intended to increase security.

+### Storage limits

+It's important to keep track of which sites to block, when to block them, etc. including through browser restarts and device changes.
+That's why those settings are stored in [sync storage](https://developer.chrome.com/docs/extensions/reference/api/storage#storage_areas).
+However, sync storage has a limit of about 8 KB per item.
+If most of the commonly used hostnames are around 10 to 20 characters long, then Drumline can block up to roughly 350 to 700 sites while keeping the implementation simple.
+This seems like plenty to me for now.
+Other settings categories that need to store more than just the hostname, like daily time limits, will have slightly less capacity.